-The house proper is large and airy and holds a large open plan living area and kitchen.
-On the opposite side of the cottage to the solarium I added a large library.
-The library and solarium are the same size and shape of each other on the outside, both being constructed of reinforced glass, although the solarium is 80% glass whilst the library is only 50% glass.
-The perfect balance of natural light without overexposing the 1000s of books to sunlight and inadvertently damaging them.
+The house proper is large and airy and holds a large open-plan living area and kitchen.
+On the opposite side of the cottage to the solarium I have added a large library.
+For symmetrical and aesthetic purposes, the library and solarium are the same size and shape.
+Both were constructed of reinforced glass, although the solarium is 80% glass whilst the library is only 50% glass.
+The library tower has less glass to create the perfect balance of natural light without overexposing the thousands of books I own to excessive sunlight and inadvertently damaging them.

 A large chest rests at the end of my bed which holds my extra linen and a thick knitted blue blanket I’ve had since I was 5.
 The wool used is half as thick as my forearm, the weight adds an extra layer of comfort during winter.
 An added bonus: the abstractly large size makes my soul snuggly(er).

 My clothes, shoes and assorted paraphernalia are arranged along the right-hand side of my room.
 The clothes racks are made from reclaimed industrial steel pipes, secured to the ceiling with thick sailing rope (thank you Pinterest).
 My clothes were hung up coordinated by colour beginning with white on the left, through to red on the right.
-I built shelves to store my shoes and bags with a similar colour system although after taking note I seem to have a definite preference for old brown leather bags.
+I built shelves to store my shoes and bags with a similar colour system although after taking note I seem to have a definite preference for old leather bags.